Two people seriously injured after small plane crashes at Morrisville Stowe Airport

 Fire crews were seen dousing the aircraft Thursday afternoon and working to clear the plane and debris from the runway.
 The airport did close for a short time, it’s now reopen, and the investigation has been turned over to the FAA.
 Police say the plane will remain at the airport until investigators release it

-This is the second plane in weeks that’s crashed after taking off from the Morrisville-Stowe Airport.
-On August 17th, a small plane crashed in Maine after taking off from Morristown.
+This is the second plane in less than a month that’s crashed after taking off from the Morrisville-Stowe Airport.
+On August 17, a small plane crashed in Maine after taking off from Morristown.